rakuten-nlp/category2vec/README.md

 Or you can specify `use_avx = False` to avoid this error.

-This version has been tested under Mac OS X 10.9.5, Python 2.7.9 (Numpy 1.9.2, Scipy 0.15.1) and apple llvm 6.0 / gcc 4.8.4 (brew gcc48) / gcc 4.9.2 (brew gcc49) with the above modification on the assembler.
+This version has been tested under Mac OS X 10.9.5, Python 2.7.9 (Numpy 1.9.2, Scipy 0.15.1) and Apple LLVM 6.0 / gcc 4.8.4 (brew gcc48) / gcc 4.9.2 (brew gcc49) with the above modification on the assembler.

 ### Example
 ```